Company registration in Slovenia

 - All invoices issued by Slovenian traders must contain specific VAT information, including the VAT number of the supplier, the VAT rate applied, and the amount of money collected as VAT.

-- Companies are issued VAT numbers with the format of the country code SL, followed by a 9-digit number ending with a letter.
+- Companies are issued VAT numbers with the format of the country code SI, followed by a 9-digit number ending with a letter.

 How can you employ staff in Slovenia?